 For charter schools, generally, if you and your child are happy with your current school choice and you plan to attend the same school next year (and that school offers the next grade level), you do not need to participate in the On-Time Application process.
 We do recommend you check with your school to see if there’s anything you need to do to confirm enrollment for the next school year.

 My child has special needs.
 Can I participate in this process?

-All Oakland children are welcome to participate in the open enrollment process for both district schools (OUSD) and charter schools, including English Language Learners and students with special needs.
+Yes, all Oakland children are welcome to participate in the On-Time Application process for both district schools (OUSD) and charter schools, including English Language Learners and students with special needs.
 It is often helpful to talk with the schools that interest you to learn more about how they will meet your child’s needs before applying.

 All Oakland charter schools enroll students regardless of special needs.
 In district schools (OUSD), some programs may be offered in certain schools and not others.
 Note that these programs may change based on IEP review and enrollment needs.

 If you have questions about special needs programs, call the Oakland Enrolls team at 510-454-9360 for charter specific questions and the OUSD Enrollment Office at 510-879-4600 for district school specific questions.

 How do I apply to Oakland charter public schools?

 98% of Oakland’s charter schools participate in the online common charter application.
 For these schools, go to OaklandEnrolls.org and click on the teal “”Charter”” button.
 The On-Time Application for the 2021-2022 school year opens on November 16, 2020, with a deadline to apply to participating Oakland charter schools by February 5, 2021.
 Applying before this deadline ensures that you will be included in the school’s lotteries, giving you the best chance at getting an offer from a school of your choice.
 The results of those lotteries will be available in your online account on March 11, 2021.
 You will also receive a notification that explains the results of the lotteries, and will say if you will receive an offer or if you will be placed on the waiting list.